-How a Guy With No Experience Invented 'Reindeer in Here' and Created a Black Friday Record-Breaker
+How the Inventor of 'Reindeer in Here' Created a Black Friday Record-Breaker

 Sometimes your most vivid dreams vanish from your memory within seconds of your alarm going off.
 And sometimes, they stick around with you all day.
 Such was the case for TV producer Adam Reed, who had a dream about a children’s book in the middle of the night that nagged him so much that he wrote the entire thing on his phone while running on a treadmill the next morning. (“When I showed it to my wife, she said ‘You were clearly at a bar, not the gym,” Reed said, laughing.)

 The book was called Bee in the Sea, which he self-published for fun.
 Reed never had any intention of becoming a children’s book author, nor did he foresee what would come next: becoming an award-winning toymaker.
 That first book led to Reed writing a second book, and creating a plush toy to go with it called Reindeer in Here.
 The book and toy combo debuted last year and sold out on Amazon within two hours on Black Friday.
 This year, Reed is going big with his big-eyed friend, expanding from online-only into 1,200 retail stores, including Hallmark and Learning Express.

 Reed spoke with Entrepreneur about the birth of his idea and what it takes to grow and build momentum on a couple of hours of sleep a night.

 What the elf?